 Living in debt is generally frowned upon in Switzerland – almost 90 percent of Swiss consider taking on debt to be a negative thing according to the Federal Statistical Office.
 But in this age of 24-hour shopping and endless spending opportunities, a lot more residents carry debt than you might think.
 Almost 40 percent of Swiss households carry at least one form of debt, while around 8 percent carry 3 (or more) different kinds of debt.
+A 2019 loan survey conducted by moneyland.ch found that 85% of adults in Switzerland have gotten a loan at least once in their life.

 Paying back money is seldom as simple as we think it will be when we take on debt, and multiple factors (including interest compounding) make carrying debt more expensive than many borrowers expect.
 Still, repaying debt is possible and even simple, but it usually requires some drastic changes to your lifestyle.